Find Your Park Along the Crooked River

 Last year, Phillippe Cousteau, grandson of the legendary ocean explorer Jacques Yves Cousteau, visited the education center on behalf of EarthEcho International to give local students an opportunity to be “citizen scientists” and gather valuable data about the health of the Cuyahoga River watershed.

 Local teacher Jim Trogdon is a member of EarthEcho’s Learning and Education Advisory Panel and originally suggested the idea of connecting EarthEcho’s work to CVNP: “The [Education Center] is about building communities, making connection, and embracing a child’s innate sense of wonder for nature, in the ultimate learning environment – the outdoors!”

 On January 8, 2018, the conservancy broke ground on the Boston Mill Visitor Center, a $6.75 million project the conservancy is leading in close partnership with the National Park Service.
 The new center has been in the planning stages for several years and is designed to welcome the two million annual visitors to the park.

 The center is being developed in a historic building that was once a store and provided housing for workers at a nearby mill.
 It will serve as a central, one-stop resource for visitors to both Cuyahoga Valley National Park and the Ohio & Erie Canalway.

-Other projects like the TRAILS FOREVER initiative, which most recently supported the building of the East Rim mountain bike trail, Every Kid in a Park, which brought 3,500 fourth-graders to CVNP in 2017, and the Trail Mix stores, which connected with 76,000 park visitors last year, prove that the Conservancy for Cuyahoga Valley National Park is a partner worth watching.
+Other projects like the TRAILS FOREVER initiative, which most recently supported the building of the East Rim mountain bike trail, Every Kid in a Park, which brought 3,500 fourth-graders to CVNP in 2017, and the Trail Mix stores, which connected with 76,000 park visitors in 2017, prove that the Conservancy for Cuyahoga Valley National Park is a partner worth watching.